World-of-Workflows/WorkflowsUniversity/WorldOfWorkflowsUniversity.md

 4. When you see the correct details for your CSV file, click **Next.**
     ![Import3](../images/05a_image40.png)

-5. If you are creating a new Type with this import, under the **Type** dropdown choose **New** and name the new type.
-If you are importing data to an existing *Type*, select the type name in the dropdown and click **Next.** ![Import4](../images/05a_image41.png)
+5. If you are creating a new Table with this import, under the **Table** dropdown choose **New** and name the new type.
+If you are importing data to an existing *Table*, select the type name in the dropdown and click **Next.** ![Import4](../images/05a_image41.png)

 6. The system will automatically suggest fields for your import.
 You